Science, technology, engineering, and mathematics: Vietnam

 In Vietnam, beginning in 2012 many private education organizations have STEM education initiatives.

-In 2015, the Ministry of Science and Technology and Liên minh STEM organized the first National STEM day, followed by many similar events across the country.
+In 2015, the Ministry of Science and Technology and Liên minh STEM organized the first National STEM Day, followed by many similar events across the country.

-in 2015, Ministry of Education and Training included STEM as an area needed to be encouraged in national school year program.
+in 2015, the Ministry of Education and Training included STEM as an area that needed to be encouraged in the national school year program.

-In May 2017, Prime Minister signed a Directive no. 16 stating: "Dramatically change the policies, contents, education and vocational training methods to create a human resource capable of receiving new production technology trends, with a focus on promoting training in science, technology, engineering and mathematics (STEM), foreign languages, information technology in general education; " and asking "Ministry of Education and Training (to): Promote the deployment of science, technology, engineering and mathematics (STEM) education in general education program; Pilot organize in some high schools from 2017 to 2018.
+In May 2017, the Prime Minister signed a Directive No. 16 stating: "Dramatically change the policies, contents, education and vocational training methods to create a human resource capable of receiving new production technology trends, with a focus on promoting training in science, technology, engineering and mathematics (STEM), foreign languages, information technology in general education; " and asking "Ministry of Education and Training (to): Promote the deployment of science, technology, engineering and mathematics (STEM) education in general education program; Pilot organize in some high schools from 2017 to 2018.

 Women

-Women constitute 47% of the U.S. workforce, and perform 24% of STEM-related jobs.
+Women constitute 47% of the U.S. workforce and perform 24% of STEM-related jobs.
 In the UK women perform 13% of STEM-related jobs (2014).
 In the U.S. women with STEM degrees are more likely to work in education or healthcare rather than STEM fields compared with their male counterparts.

-The gender ratio depends on field of study.
-For example, in the European Union in 2012 women made up 47.3% of the total, 51% of the social sciences, business and law, 42% of the science, mathematics and computing, 28% of engineering, manufacturing and construction, and 59% of PhD graduates in Health and Welfare.
+The gender ratio depends on the field of study.
+For example, in the European Union in 2012 women made up 47.3% of the total, 51% of the social sciences, business, and law, 42% of the science, mathematics, and computing, 28% of engineering, manufacturing, and construction, and 59% of PhD graduates in Health and Welfare.

-In a study from 2019 it was shown that part of the success of women in STEM depends on the way women in STEM are viewed.
-In a study that researched grants given based primarily on project versus primarily based on the project lead there was almost no difference in the evaluation between projects from men or women when evaluated on project, but those evaluated mainly on the project leader showed that projects headed by women were given grants four percent less often.
+In a study from 2019, it was shown that part of the success of women in STEM depends on the way women in STEM are viewed.
+In a study that researched grants given based primarily on a project versus primarily based on the project lead there was almost no difference in the evaluation between projects from men or women when evaluated on the project, but those evaluated mainly on the project leader showed that projects headed by women were given grants four percent less often.

 Improving the experiences of women in STEM is a major component of increasing the number of women in STEM.
 One part of this includes the need for role models and mentors who are women in STEM.
 Along with this, having good resources for information and networking opportunities can improve women's ability to flourish in STEM fields.

+A 2018 study suggested the propensity for women to pursue college degrees in STEM fields declines consistently as countries become more wealthy and egalitarian.
+However, a 2019 correction to the study outlined that the authors had created a previously undisclosed and unvalidated method to measure "propensity" of women and men to attain a higher degree in STEM, as opposed to the originally claimed measurement of "women's share of STEM degrees."
+Harvard researchers were unable to recreate the results of the study, thus highlighting problems with the interpretation of the data in the original paper.